 Phase III: Raw Meal Preheating

-After being crushed by the roller crusher, the raw meal is ready to enter the preheater.
+After being crushed by the raw mill, the raw meal is ready to enter the preheater.
 The cyclone preheater is one of the core equipment for dry process cement production, which consists of a series of vertical cyclones locate on several stages.
 Inside the cyclones, raw meal meats with the exhaust gas emitting from the rotary kiln and performs suspension heat exchange with it.
 The suspension pre-heating process helps cement plants save energy and reduce environmental pollution.

 Phase IV: Calcination